738 Alagasta

-738 Alagasta (/ælə'gæstə/) is a main belt asteroid orbiting the Sun.
+738 Alagasta (/ælə'gæstə/) is a main belt asteroid.
 It was discovered from Heidelberg on 7 January 1913 by German astronomer Franz Kaiser.
 The asteroid was named in honor of Gau-Algesheim, previously Alaghastesheim, which is the home city of the discoverer's family.
 This body is orbiting at a distance of 3.04 AU with a period of 1933.1 days and an eccentricity of 0.055.
 The orbital plane is inclined at an angle of 3.53° to the plane of the ecliptic.

 Photometric measurements made of the asteroid during 2015 produced a light curve that showed a rotation period of 18.86±0.01 hours with a brightness variation of 0.11 in magnitude.
 The asteroid is roughly 63 km in diameter and has a low albedo.